 Governments worldwide are constantly collecting our data for various reasons, such as research, defense, legislation, and humanitarian purposes.

 Since the information is highly sensitive, government organizations are often looking for a database designed to handle data for all different purposes as safely as possible.
 The data is then collected, stored, and analyzed using powerful and far-reaching database services.

 7. Social Media

-This data is stored in highly secure databases, protected by the standards set through PCI Compliance.
+The eCommerce store owner can then leverage their database to recommend other potential products to customers.
+This data would be stored in highly secure databases, protected by the standards set through PCI Compliance.